CMakePP/CMaize/docs/source/apis/recipes/cpp_generate_build_recipe.rst

 .. function:: _cpp_generate_build_recipe(<output> <args> <module>)

-    Function which generates the build-recipe for a dependency.

     The build-recipe configures, builds, and installs the dependency.
 This function generates the callback to be used as the build-recipe.
 Ultimately,